 If you have questions about 50 gallon water heaters, you will find lots of information on this page.
 However, if you have any question you cannot find the answer to, give us a call 24 hours a day to speak with a water heater expert.
 If you’re having a problem with a 50 gallon water heater we can help or you can check out our FAQ section for information about common water heater problems.

-It is very common to find a 50 gallon water heater in a 3 bedroom / 3 bathroom home.
-Partly because the uniform plumbing code regulates the minimum water heater capacity required in homes based on bedroom and bathroom size, but also because a 50 gallon capacity unit will appropriately serve a 3 bed/3 bath residence.
-There are always certain circumstances that make an exception to the rule.
-Such as having many people reside in the home and all trying to take a shower in the morning or having appliances and/or medical equipment that requires preheated water, but most often a 50 gallon water heater will service the needs of a 2.5 to 3 bathroom home quite well.
+It is very common to find a 50 gallon water heater in a 3 bedroom/3 bathroom home.
+This is not only because the uniform plumbing code regulates the minimum capacity required in homes based on bedroom and bathroom size, but also because a 50 gallon capacity unit will appropriately serve a to 3 bed/3 bath residence.
+There are always certain circumstances that are exceptions to the rule such as having multiple people all trying to take a shower in the morning or having appliances and/or medical equipment that require preheated water, but most often a 50 gallon water heater will service the needs of a three bathroom home quite well.

 If you start to notice that you are running out of hot water more frequently, but your habits have not changed, it can be a sign the water heater is beginning to fail or get full of sediment.
 Depending on the age of the unit and the maintenance history you may be able to drain the tank.
 We do not recommend this if your water heater is over ten years old and has not regularly been drained, it may cause internal damage to the glass lining – drain the tank at your own risk.
 Often opening an old drain valve can sometimes cause more damage the to the tank than it can fix.
 If you have a large household, a growing household or plan to remodel and add more space to your home, think about upgrading to a larger water heater or consider a tankless water heater.
 There will be a need to upgrade the venting and possibly the plumbing, but it will give you additional hot water that can be used when you have multiple showers going or high water usage needs.